SOCIAL ACTION BUILDS CAPACITY OF COMMUNITY PERSONS ON OIL SPILL MANAGEMENT

 The expectation after such extensive and in-depth training is that the recipients become part of the process and not live with the abnormality that oil spill is a norm because of various occurrences of these spills.
 For this to be achieved, communities will need empirical evidence to report these spills says Onyekachi Okoro the Executive Director, Media for Justice Initiative who spoke on “Publicizing oil spills using Advocacy and Engagement Tools.”
 He urged community members to collect coordinated information, explore documentation while constantly reminding stakeholders of their responsibilities to the environment.
 Engagement backed up with appropriate and unbiased knowledge is important, so community representatives can speak from an informed point of view, he said.

 Attendees seized the opportunity to ask questions which was responded to by officials of NOSDRA.
-In his closing remarks, Green Isaac of Social Action also buttressed the need for all hands to be on deck as regards cases of oil spills as it is no longer a personal affair.
+In his closing remarks, Green Isaac of Alone also buttressed the need for all hands to be on deck as regards cases of oil spills as it is no longer a personal affair.